Sadam452/CS5253-Lab/Lab IV/README.md

-# Lab II: Secure Client-Server Communication with DES Encryption
+# Lab II: Secure Client-Server Communication with AES Encryption

 ## Description:

-This lab assignment focuses on implementing a secure client-server communication using Java socket programming and encrypting the communication using the Data Encryption Standard (DES) algorithm.
-DES is a symmetric-key block cipher that encrypts data in blocks of 64 bits using a 56-bit key.
+This lab assignment focuses on implementing a secure client-server communication using Java socket programming and encrypting the communication using the Advanced Encryption Standard (AES) algorithm.

 ## Features: